Skip to main contentScroll Top

 Review: What to think of Phnom Penh?

-My first impression was " but what motorcycles!", then afterwards I just found that the city had the typical air of a large city in Southeast Asia, namely a little chaotic (there are electric wires everywhere), but it is a city that is rather wooded, and because of the Indochina period, Phnom Penh keeps a street level organization that is much better than a sprawling city like Bangkok.
+My first impression was " but what motorcycles!", and then afterwards I simply found that the city had the typical feel of a large Southeast Asian city, namely a bit chaotic (look, there are electrical wires everywhere).
+Besides, it's a rather wooded city, and due to the Indochina period, Phnom Penh maintains a street layout that is much better than a sprawling city like Bangkok.

 Afterwards I am realistic, it is very bad of me to judge a city on a single day of exploration, what is more, knowing that it now dates back a few years, Phnom has certainly evolved since then and there is no doubt that you will be able to enjoy discovering it for a day too (or more if you like).